EinfachBeez/Express-ES6-Server-Install-Tutorial/README.md

 # Express-ES6-Server-Install-Tutorial

-In this Tutorial I show you how to install a ES6 Nodejs Server on a Server with Express.
-Also a little guid for running an express app on port 80.
+In this tutorial, I will show you how to install an ES6 Nodejs Server on a server with Express.
+On the bottom, there is also a guide on how to run your express app on port 80.

 # Install